Al-Hayat Media Center: 2014-2015

-In February 2015 British journalist John Cantlie appeared in a propaganda video from al-Hayat walking around ruins and interviewing locals in the northwestern Syrian city of Aleppo.
+In February 2015 British he reappeared in a propaganda video walking around ruins and interviewing locals in the northwestern Syrian city of Aleppo.
+It was called "Inside Aleppo" (12:00 minutes) and was published on 9 February 2015, where he states that it would be the last film in the "Inside" series.
+The others video were "Inside 'Ayn al-Arab (Kobani)", published on 28 October 2014 and filmed during a brief period when Kobani was occupied by IS, and "Inside Mosul", published on 3 January 2015 and posted on YouTube by Italian broadcaster Canal 25.

 On 18 February it released a nasheed in French called Extend your Hand to Pledge Allegiance (Tends ta main pour l'allégeance), which begins with speech by Abu Bakr Al-Baghdadi and it is urged to make the hijra and join ISIS.

+In 2015, Al-Hayat released a video called "Turkey and the fire of nationalism", all in Istanbul Turkish with a small portion in Kurmanji Kurdish.

 In 2015, Al-Hayat released a nasheed song "We are Mujahid" (我们是圣战士, although the lyric sings "Mujahid" verbatim), sung in Mandarin Chinese, which was the first ever Chinese jihadist materials published by ISIS.
 It was speculated that the song was targeting Hui people (Chinese-speaking Muslims), as opposed to Uyghurs, who speak Turkic languages.
 Chinese mass media and the Chinese government did not talk about it since they did not want to get involved with the battle against ISIS.

 In April 2015, Al-Hayat, though affiliated Telegram channels, threatened to blow up Anzac Day dawn memorial services in major cities across Australia and New Zealand, as well as Melbourne Cricket Ground, should Australian Defence Force continues to participate in CJTF-OIR in Iraq.
 ASIO alleged the Sydney-born jihadist Khaled Sharrouf, who joined ISIS in 2013, was behind this propaganda push.

 In September 2015, it released an English nasheed video entitled "For the Sake of Allah", it was shown in its movie-like video "Return of the Gold Dinar", which was a propaganda video showing the Islamic State's new currency and denouncing banknotes and interest.
 It was explained by Lavdrim Muhaxheri.